Thomas Brown (American football coach): College

-Professional career
+National Football League

 Atlanta Falcons

-Brown was drafted by the Atlanta Falcons in the sixth round of the 2008 NFL Draft.
+Brown was selected by the Atlanta Falcons in the sixth round of the 2008 NFL draft with the 178th overall pick.
 His rookie season was cut short by a horse collar tackle during the preseason, landing him on injured reserve.
 He was waived prior to the following season on September 5, 2009.

 Cleveland Browns

 Brown was signed to the Cleveland Browns practice squad on November 10, 2009.
 He was promoted to the active roster on January 2, 2010 after linebacker David Veikune was placed on injured reserve.
 He was released June 17, 2010.

 Coaching career

-Early Coaching Career
+Early coaching career

 In 2012, Brown was hired as running backs coach for the Chattanooga Mocs.
 In 2013, Brown was hired at the same position for the Marshall Thundering Herd.

 Wisconsin

 On February 24, 2014, Brown was hired to be the Wisconsin Badgers running back coach.
+During his tenure as the running back coach, running back Melvin Gordon set the school record for single-season rushing yards, with 2,587 yards.

 Georgia

 On February 16, 2015, Brown returned to his alma mater as the running backs coach at University of Georgia under head coach Mark Richt, under whom Brown played.
 The move united the position coach of the 2014 NCAA rushing yards leader, Melvin Gordon, with one of the nation's most prolific returning running backs in Nick Chubb.